IevgenPopov/cloover-test/README.md

 npx prisma migrate dev
 ```

 The seed script creates demo user and admin credentials.
-It is done automatically but you could
-rerun it using the command below.
+Run it using the command below.
 Check the `prisma/seed.js` file for the credentials.
 ```bash
 npm run prisma:seed
 ```